khylo/quartz/README.md

 # Steps

-- Insert quartz tables into DB (used postgres 13).
+- Insert quartz (using 2.2.2) tables into DB (used postgres 13).
 Note these are taken from quartz\docs\dbTables  folder
 - liquibase generatechangelog --changelog-file changelog.xml